libbyshoop/csinparallel/dev/modules/WMRExemplar:LastFM/source/1-Keys/Keys.rst

     reducer.
 Python's eval() method is useful for getting tuples from strings

-Our reducer will sum up all of the confidences.
+Our :download:`reducer<avgKeyReducer.py>` will sum up all of the confidences.
 This way songs that have higher confidences will have more influence on the total than songs with uncertain keys.
 It also turns the key signatures from numbers into something more human readable.
 Doing